drogue-iot/drogue-device/README.md

 * Offers built-in drivers for internet connectivity, such as WiFi and LoRaWAN.
 * All software is licensed under the Apache 2.0 open source license.

-See [the book](https://book.drogue.io/drogue-device/dev/index.html) for more about the architecture, how to write device drivers, and running some examples.
+See the [documentation](https://book.drogue.io/drogue-device/dev/index.html) for more about the architecture, how to write device drivers, and for some examples.

 ## What are Actors?